seladb/PcapPlusPlus/SECURITY.md

 ## Reporting a Vulnerability :closed_lock_with_key: :eyes:

-To report a sensitive security issue :lock:, please email <pcapplusplus@gmail.com> with the following information:
+You can use the GitHub issues to report a vulnerability publicly.
+But if you find a sensitive security issue and want to report privately :lock:, please email <pcapplusplus@gmail.com> with the following information:

 - Description of the vulnerability
 - Steps to reproduce the issue or a simple code piece